 Who do I contact if I have questions or suspect I have had a security breach?

-For additional information on the Personal Information Protection Act please consult directly with Joe Barnes, Chief Privacy and Security Officer, by calling 265-6447 or emailing him at email@example.com.
+For additional information about the Personal Information Protection Act please consult directly with the Governance Risk and Compliance Team by emailing email@example.com.

-To report a potential security breach related to the Personal Information Protection Act, please contact the campus Security Office at 265-0000 or email firstname.lastname@example.org.
+To report a potential security breach related to the Personal Information Protection Act, please contact the security team at 265-0000 or email firstname.lastname@example.org.

 The University has a formal procedure for handling security-related incidents and units must not attempt to respond to incidents involving confidential information on their own.
-The responses will be coordinated by the Security Office within the Office of the CIO in partnership with Campus Legal Counsel.
+The responses will be coordinated by the security team within the Office of the CIO in partnership with Campus Legal Counsel.

 What types of notification required?